philbertphotos/virtualdomains/README.md

 ## Installation

-Download the latest release from the [Releases](https://github.com/smehrbrodt/virtualdomains/releases) section.
+Download the [latest release](https://github.com/smehrbrodt/virtualdomains/releases/latest) and install the package in Joomla.
-Then install the package in Joomla.
+Future updates should be available via the Joomla Extension update mechanism.

 ## Building
 To build the package, use Phing: